 Icons of Our Past is a variable topic course, the topic of the class may vary depending on the instructor.
 The course will focus on traditional icons of Native people.
 After the colonialism era, Native people had forgotten who their heroes were and today the people don't recognize their own traditional symbols.
 This course focuses on the traditional icons and Native people reclaiming knowledge that was once lost.
 Requirement: CSOV 101 (5 CR) (HT)

-CSOV 188/288 Topics In Cultural Sovereignty
+CSOV 188/288 Topics In Cultural Sovereignty Taught in a classroom setting.
+(1-5 CR) (NE)

-CSOV 189/289 Individualized Studies In Cultural Sovereignty
+CSOV 189/289 Individualized Studies In Cultural Sov-EREIGNTY

 Individualized learning contracts between a student and an instructor.
 (1-5 CR) (NE)